CFY98/Ashveil/README.md

 ├── main.py          # All game logic, combat, narrative, and mechanics └── README.md
 ```
+## ⛏️ Built With
+- **Python**: Utilised loops, exceptions, match cases, conditional statements, dictionaries and libraries.
+- **Python Modules**:
+> random
+  urllib.request
+  re
+  collections from Counter

 ## 🌐 Trivia Source
 Questions are fetched live from the [OpenTriviaQA dataset](https://rawcdn.githack.com/uberspot/OpenTriviaQA/master/categories/general) (general category).
 An internet connection is required to play.

 ## 🛠️ Known Limitations

-Health cannot exceed 100 (potions may overheal beyond the visual bar)
+- Health cannot exceed 100 (potions may overheal beyond the visual bar)
-The game has no save system — each session starts fresh
+- The game has no save system — each session starts fresh
-Terminal colour support requires a compatible console (works on macOS, Linux, and Windows Terminal)
+- Terminal colour support requires a compatible console (works on macOS, Linux, and Windows Terminal)

 ## 📄 License
 This project is licensed under the [MIT License](https://github.com/CFY98/CodeNation-Ashveil-Text-based-Python-Game/blob/main/LICENSE).